 2. Cloth Armor

-3. Boots of Speed and Sapphire Crystal
+3. Boots and Sapphire Crystal

 4. Enchantment: Runeglaive (This can be taken before boots if you want to rush it)

 ~ Spectre's Cowl / Boots of Swiftness - Alacrity

 8. Zhonya's Hourglass

 9. Needlessly Large Rod or Blasting Wand / Spirit Visage